akarakoc/CommunityVerse/README.md

-# CommunityVerse
+# Communityverse

-This repository is created for CommunityVerse application.
+This repository is created for Communityverse application.
 In order to trace weekly progress please follow the wiki link:

 https://github.com/akarakoc/CommunityVerse/wiki